-The Board of Directors knows of no other matters which may come before the Annual Meeting.
+As of the date of this Proxy Statement, the Board of Directors knows of no other matters which may come before the Annual Meeting.
 If any other business properly comes before the meeting, the persons named in the proxy will vote with respect to that matter in accordance with their best judgment.